amoudgl/kNN-classifier/README.md

 # kNN-Classifier
 kNN classifier built in MATLAB.
-Classifier is build and tested on five datasets with various classes and features.
+It is tested on five datasets:
+- Iris
+- Wine
+- Banknote Authentication
+- Ionosphere
+- Magic Gamma Telescope

 Datasets are taken from [UCI Machine Learning Repository][l1].

 ### Structure of repository